np3m/e4mma/docs/src/home.md

 in a large three-dimensional ($\mathrm{nB}$, $\mathrm{Ye}$,
 $\mathrm{T}$) space,

-There are several different physical regimes each constrained by different observables and theoretical approaches.
+There are several physical regimes each constrained by different observables and theoretical approaches.

 First the zero temperature nuclear matter at nuclear saturation